Buscot Lock: History

+The original structures were replaced by a new cut and weir in 1979.

 Reach above the lock

 The river winds and doubles back on itself sharply on the short stretch upstream.

 Buscot Park is above the lock.
 Robert Tertius Campbell who bought it in 1859 built a factory to distill alcohol from sugar beet.
 He supplied water to his estate from the river via a set of water wheels, but closed the undertaking in 1879.
 The property is now owned by the National Trust.
 Upstream, Bloomers Hole Footbridge crosses the river, then the River Cole enters from the southern bank, the River Leach enters from the northern bank, and finally St John's Bridge marks the beginning of St John's Lock.

 The Thames Path follows the northern bank from Buscot Lock to Bloomers Hole Footbridge, where it crosses the river.